niteshseram/brackets/[Draft]-Release-Notes-1.10.md

 ------------
 * _Debug > Run Tests_ is disabled in the installer/DMG distributions of Brackets, because the unit test code is not included.
 To run unit tests, [pull Brackets from GitHub](https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets#wiki-getcode) instead.

+* Navigate Backward/Forward feature would be available only as Navigate > menu items in OSX.
+We will enable keyboard shortcuts in next pre-release.

 Community contributions to Brackets
 -----------------------------------